magnussolution/magnusbilling7/wiki/en/modules/user/user.rst

 Enable expire
 -------------

-| Makes the user expire at a determined date.
+| Activate expire.
+It's necessary to inform the expiry date in the "Expiry date" field.